opencryptoki/opencryptoki/README.md

 ** Note: ** This package used the `AX_PROG_CC_FOR_BUILD` autoconf macro from the autoconf archive to support cross compiler builds.
-If your system does not provide this macro, you might need to install the `autocnof-archive` package or download the macro and place it into the `m4` directory.
+If your system does not provide this macro, you might need to install the `autoconf-archive` package or download the macro and place it into the `m4` directory.
 See [https://www.gnu.org/software/autoconf-archive/ax_prog_cc_for_build.html](https://www.gnu.org/software/autoconf-archive/ax_prog_cc_for_build.html)
 for a link to the latest version of `ax_prog_cc_for_build.m4`.